xAPI-vle/xAPI-vle-recipe/README.md

-#VLE Recipes for Jisc Learning Analytics Project
+#xAPI recipes for the Jisc Learning Analytics Project
 ##Repository Workflow
-The simplest way of contributing to the UDD works as follows:
+The simplest way of contributing xAPI recipes works as follows:

 1. add an issue to the issue tracker to alert everyone to what you are working on and why
 2. tag the issue with the version milestone you'd like the patch to be a part of